jjjmmm0410/G3/README.md

  ## 4. Questions
  ### 📍 What digital tool are you exploring, and what is its primary function?
  #### ✏️ Using it as an online learning space!
  - Our tool we are exploring is Zep.
-It is a platform based on Metabus.
+It is a platform based on Metaverse.
 Teachers can make an English class in a various form in virtual reality
  - It is a web-based program that does not require program installation, so it can be used easily.
 With a cute interface, voice sharing communication is possible in a virtual space where avatars exist.
  - In the new virtual reality space, a class space is created using YouTube, images, media, and quizzes.
 It functions to make learning more interesting and effective by conducting classes in this space.
  - As the untact culture spreads after COVID-19, remote education will also increase.
 In this regard, Zep plays a major role in allowing students to adapt to future education methods.